 - ‘Bird eating spider’ and ‘bird-eating spider’ are also two different things, differentiated by just a hyphen!

 - An unfortunate syntactic error might be ‘Tables are for eating customers only!’.
-Most people could understand what is being said here; only customers buying food can sit there.
+Most people would understand what is being said here; only customers buying food can sit there.
 Taken literally though, this reads that people may only sit at the table if they are eating a customer – certainly not what restaurants would ever want!

 To find out more about the importance of grammar in your target market, please contact us today!